Academy

 SMS appointment reminder — examples and templates

 Copy-ready reminder templates for every situation — from a simple reminder to a reschedule request.
-Works in SMS, WhatsApp, Telegram, Viber, and Messenger.
+They work across SMS, WhatsApp, Telegram, Viber, and Messenger.

 Why templates matter